-This handout has been prepared to encourage members to share through teaching.
+This page and video have been prepared to encourage members to share through teaching.
 We have brought together the ideas of several experienced teachers.
 Their techniques, phrases, and simple tips may be helpful to our members during an origami class in their homes or at the Convention.
 It is our aim to build confidence in teachers, thus helping them enjoy their teaching experience.

 The goal of origami teaching is to enable the student to construct a model with pleasure in the execution and satisfaction with the result.
 Whatever the means of communications, when the pupils are happy with their achievements, the teaching has been successful.